History

 Current state

-The church has preserved the layout from the Middle Ages, although the walls of its chancel were significantly rebuilt in the 19th century.
-Almost all windows were replaced then, except for a small opening in the northern wall of the nave.
-An early modern addition is also a belfry set on the western gable and a cornice under the eaves.
-The most valuable monuments are inside.
-These are the vaults of the nave and porch, and above all, a collection of wall polychromes from the turn of the 13th and 14th centuries on the northern wall of the nave.
+The church has retained medieval layout to this day, although the walls of its chancel were significantly rebuilt in the 19th century.
+Almost all the windows were also replaced at that time, apart from a small opening in the northern wall of the nave.
+Another early modern addition is the belfry set on the western gable and the cornice under the eaves.
+The most valuable monuments are located inside.
+These are the vaults of the nave and the porch, the chancel arcade, and above all a collection of wall polychromes from the turn of the 13th and 14th centuries on the northern wall of the nave, some of which were unfortunately covered with early modern paintings from the 17th century.
+In the northern wall of the nave there is a bricked-up portal from the 15th/16th century, in the southern wall there is a bricked-up portal from the 12th century and a Gothic portal from the 14th century in the porch.

 bibliography: